Gwinnett College’s Massage Therapy Diploma Programs

 Upon graduation, college students will receive diplomas and be qualified to seek entry-level positions as clinical, medical, or deep tissue massage therapists in wellness clinics and centers, spa environments including resorts and franchises, and self-employment.

-Employment of massage therapists is projected to grow 32 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics*.
-As the practice of massage is more respected and accepted by people as a way to treat pain and to improve overall wellness, the demand for message therapy classes will continue to grow.
-The demand for massage therapy will also increase as more healthcare providers understand the benefits of massage therapy and introduce these services within treatment plans.
+Employment of massage therapists is projected to grow 18 percent from 2022 to 2032, according to the U.S. Bureau of Labor Statistics*.
+As the practice of massage is more respected and accepted by people as a way to treat pain and to improve overall wellness, the demand for massage therapy classes will continue to grow.
+The need for massage therapy will also increase as more healthcare providers understand the benefits of massage therapy and introduce these services within treatment plans.
 Many sports teams are more likely to hire massage therapists, that have completed a massage therapy program, to help with athlete injury prevention and rehabilitation during the sports season.

 *https://www.bls.gov/ooh/healthcare/massage-therapists.htm#tab-6